Information for New Faculty

 Recommended Reading for New Faculty

 There are many resources available to help faculty engage students, design wonderful courses, and continuously assess and improve the quality of your teaching over time in the form of books, articles, websites, and even MOOCs (free massive open online courses).
 The UTLC website provides a "Teaching Guide" where we have curated some of our favorite resources on a variety of topics.
 However, to help you get started as a new faculty member here at GW, we direct you to a few specific resources below as a good foundation:

-Looking for a general introduction to teaching at a University?
-"On Course" by James M. Lang provides research-based tips and strategies to help new faculty navigate teaching in their first semester.
+For a general introduction to college teaching, check out "On Course" by James M. Lang.
+It provides research-based tips and strategies to help new faculty navigate teaching in their first semester.
 He offers concrete suggestions for different components of teaching a course in a week-by-week structure.

-Want to learn about student motivation and some of the science of learning?
-The book "How Learning Works", developed by the Eberly Center at Carnegie Mellon University, discusses seven different research-based principles that will help you better understand the process of learning including concepts like student motivation, strategies for assessing prior knowledge, understanding how students (as novices) organize new information, how to help students move towards mastery, strategies for providing feedback effectively, and how the classroom climate impacts learning.
+Developed by the Eberly Center at Carnegie Mellon University, "How Learning Works" discusses seven different research-based principles that will help you better understand the process of learning including concepts like student motivation, strategies for assessing prior knowledge, understanding how students (as novices) organize new information, how to help students move towards mastery, strategies for providing feedback effectively, and how the classroom climate impacts learning.
 You can also watch Marsha Lovett, one of the authors, giving a talk on these concepts in this video.

 Need ideas for activities to do in class with your students?
-Elizabeth Barkley's book "Student Engagement Techniques" and "Learning Assessment Techniques" (also by Claire Howell Major) include tips and strategies as well as step-by-step instructions on how to effectively implement several different types of activities.
-These activities can be used across disciplines, making this a great reference book for any instructor.
+Elizabeth Barkley's books "Student Engagement Techniques" and "Learning Assessment Techniques" (also by Claire Howell Major) include tips and strategies as well as step-by-step instructions on how to effectively implement several different types of activities.
+These activities can be used across disciplines, making these great reference books for any instructor.
 Available as an ebook through GW Libraries.

 UTLC Programs and Events